 “Sure, he’s my object of malice, scorn, mockery, et cetera, et cetera,” he said.
 “But you are the proud winner of the coveted spot as victim and pin-up target of my beautiful daughter, who is taking over the family business!
 I’m retiring, and my baby girl has selected you as her prize booby.
 Come on out, darling!”

-A beautiful blonde in a harem costume appeared.
+A beautiful blonde teenager dressed like a stereotypical harem girl suddenly appeared.
 Her musical laugh was the one Power Girl had heard before.
 “I’m the Yellow Peri!
 My dad introduced me quite well, but I like to make my own intro.
 I do think I’ve started off rather well, don’t you, Supergirl?” she said, stressing the name merrily.

 “I’ll just beat you into pulp, you Barbara Eden wannabe!” said Kara.